Test Run Management¶

 Read about how the history tab works

 This tab displays the list of incidents associated with the current test run.
-The incidents will have been logged during the creation of the test run and will be linked to one of the steps in the test run:
+The incidents have either been linked during test execution or can be linked to a test run step from the Overview tab of the test run details page.

-Each incident is listed together with the type, status, priority, name, owner, detector, detection date and a link to the actual incident details.
-You can customize the fields that are displayed using the "Show/Hide Columns" option.
-In addition, you can perform the following operations:
+Each incident is listed together with (by default) the type, status, priority, name, owner, detector, detection date and a link to the actual incident details.
+On this tab you can perform the following actions:

-You can also filter the results by choosing items from the filter options displayed in the sub-header row of each field and clicking the "Filter" button.
-In addition, you can quickly sort the list by clicking on one of the directional arrow icons displayed in the header row of the appropriate field.
+- Filter the results by choosing items from the filter options displayed in the sub-header row.
+You can use the filter dropdown to remove the filter, or clicke the "Clear Filters" button.
+You can also sort the list by clicking on one of the directional arrow icons displayed in the header row of the appropriate field.

 This tab is only visible to users of SpiraPlan.
 It shows the list of tasks associated with the current test run.
 Tasks can only be added to a test run created from an exploratory test case.
 These tasks will have been logged during the execution of the test.